adasprilla/TouchPad-Gestures/README.md

 ### SCALED ARGUMENTS IN COMMANDS

-_Note, this is an experimental feature which may be a little awkward to use on many current touchpads._
+_Note, this is an experimental feature with limited utility and which may be a little awkward to use on many current touchpads._

 It is possible to set a special template argument in your configured command string to pass a numeric value proportional to the size of the